Light rail: Early systems

-The "Shaker Heights Rapid Transit" in Cleveland (1920s) provided an early model of a suburban rail line upgraded for tram-like operation and is now part of the RTA Rapid Transit.
+The Shaker Heights Rapid Transit in Cleveland (1920s) provided an early model of a suburban rail line upgraded for tram-like operation and is now part of the RTA Rapid Transit.
 In Europe, a suburban railway in The Hague was converted to tram operation in 1927, while in Boston the Highland branch was converted in 1959 to create what became the Green Line D branch, boosting ridership with modern PCC cars.
 In 1964 Chicago's experimental Skokie Swift demonstrated features later adopted by many U.S. light rail systems.
-Many traditional tram and streetcar systems in the United Kingdom, United States, and elsewhere were closed after the 1950s as investment shifted to cars and buses.
-Leeds and Glasgow briefly built modernized tram lines during the 1940s, but by 1962 Britain had abandoned all tramways except for Blackpool.

 Post-war emergence

 Many traditional tram and streetcar systems in the United Kingdom, United States, and elsewhere were closed after the 1950s as investment shifted to cars and buses.
-Leeds and Glasgow briefly built modernized tram lines during the 1940s, but by 1962 Britain had abandoned all tramways except for Blackpool.
+Leeds and Glasgow briefly built modernized tram lines during the 1940s, but by 1962 Britain had abandoned all tramways, except for in Blackpool.
 Modern light rail developed largely in postwar West Germany, where many tram networks were upgraded rather than abandoned.
 These Stadtbahn systems introduced features such as high-capacity vehicles, dedicated alignments, and underground city-center tunnels.
 With the exception of Hamburg, nearly all large and most medium-sized German cities retained trams and modernized them into light rail.
 Similar modernization took place in Zurich, Rotterdam, The Hague, Gothenburg, Brussels, and in Central and Eastern Europe, notably Ostrava.

 In the United States, American planner H. Dean Quinby defined the concept of a "limited tramway" in 1962, distinguishing it from traditional streetcars by features such as articulated vehicles, multiple doors, and higher capacity.